stem-piano/stem-piano-g-main/documentation/component_manual.md

 * Disadvantages:
     * More expensive.
     * Adjusting the trimming resistor is time consuming and difficult to set accurately.
+    * The absolute maximum allowed current of an HPS is 15 mA.
+When adjusting the trimmer, must measure the current to make sure that it never exceeds 15 mA.
+The HPS 0.7 documentation (see link above) includes an example of test results for an HPS 0.7.
+The test results include current as function of trimmer resistor position for a randomly selected CNY-70.
+These test results indicate that when the trimmer in its default position (100 ohms), the current is in the 12 mA range.
+Increasing the resistance (lowering the output voltage) decreases the current.

 (3) HPS 0.4
 * Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps04